 This imaginary dialog presents one of the more common complaints against the Jews: “why should we tolerate them if they refuse to marry us, or even to drink wine with us?”

 And indeed, Jewish Law really does restrict Jews from drinking wine produced by non-Jews, or in some cases, even touched by non-Jews.
 Rabbi Nathan Lopes Cardozo tells a poignant story of how his over-zealous enforcement of this ruling caused a breach between him and his brother that remained unhealed for many years.

 Clearly, this particular law needs to be interpreted with far more nuance than is sometimes the case.
 Throughout history, such laws have been re-interpreted, re-explained, and even re-drawn to mean the exact opposite of their original intent.
 And yet, the original version remain “on the books” even if it is not actually followed; it remains right there in the written records of Jewish Law.
-But if such laws are so problematic, why are they still followed?
-Why keep them on the books?
+But if such laws are so problematic, why keep them on the books at all?

 The problem of course is that in any evolutionary system, adaptations become part of the system, remaining in force from then on.
 For example, consider the way the institution of Havdalah was added to the Ma’ariv prayer on Motzei Shabbat (Brachot 33b):

 |Rav Shemen bar Abba said to Rabbi Yochanan, the Men of the Great Assembly established for Israel all the blessings and prayers, Kiddush and Havdalah.
 When did they want us to say Havdalah?
 He replied: Originally they made it part of Tefillah.
 When the nation became richer, they established it on a cup of wine.
 Then they became poorer, they went back to saying it as part of Tefillah.
 Then they said that someone who makes Havdalah during Tefillah also has to say it over a cup of wine.||